bettzv2/AJL-TEAM-2/README.md

 * How your model performed overall
 * How your model performed across different skin tones (AJL)
 * Insights from evaluating model fairness (AJL)

+With our final model, we ended up with an F1 score 0.64623 and a ranking of 12/75 on the Kaggle leaderboard.

 **Potential visualizations to include:**